Last Updated on by

 Crisp air.
 Brightly colored, falling leaves.
 Pumpkin spice Clif Bars (it’s a real thing!)
 Trail running in the fall is a welcomed reprieve from the hot, humid, summer months, and a last chance effort to get in miles before the frigid winter arrives.

-If you live in a similar climate to ours here in Myrtle Beach, you may be think a post about trail running in the fall seems a little premature.
-I can’t necessarily disagree.
-As I write this post, it is officially the first day of September.
-I’m wearing shorts and a tank top, the sun is shining through my window and threatening a high of 85 “feels like 92” degrees, and my family is discussing what time we should head to the beach.
-Here in the South, it’s hard to believe that fall is nearly upon us when it still feels like we are still in the depths of hot, humid summer.
-In fact, the only telling signs that a season change is near is the onslaught of pumpkin spiced everything, Halloween candy suddenly lining the shelves of all of the stores, and the fact that the kids have reluctantly gone back to school already.
+If you live in a similar climate to ours here in Myrtle Beach, you probably think a post about trail running in the fall feels a little premature.
+I agree: as I write this post, temperatures are still hovering near 90 degrees.
+The only telling signs that a season change is near is the onslaught of pumpkin spiced everything, Halloween candy suddenly lining the shelves of all of the stores, and the fact that the kids have reluctantly gone back to school already.

 Trail Running in the Fall: What You Need to Know: